yutec/FightBrand/README.md

+# FightBrand

-This document describes the production codes used for the manuscript "***Market Entry, Fighting Brands and Tacit Collusion: Evidence from the French Mobile Telecommunications Market***" by Marc Bourreau, Yutec Sun and Frank Verboven.
+This repository contains the production codes used for the article "***Market Entry, Fighting Brands and Tacit Collusion: Evidence from the French Mobile Telecommunications Market***" by Marc Bourreau, Yutec Sun and Frank Verboven.

+Below is the description of the program codes and input data, with the guideline for the execution process.

 ## Data sources